Tony118g/bundu-restaurant/README.md

 * [HTML5](https://html.spec.whatwg.org/)
     * Used to create structure and content for the site.
 * [CSS](https://www.w3.org/Style/CSS/Overview.en.html)
-    * Used to add cutoms styles to the HTML.
+    * Used to add custom styles to the HTML.
 * [Django](https://www.djangoproject.com/)
     * The python framework used to develop the site.
 * [Bootstrap](https://getbootstrap.com/)